 Lord, I love these children more than I knew I could love anything.
 And I am aware that I cannot control who they become.

-Help me be a parent who loves you visibly, who talks about you naturally, who does builds up.
+Help me be a parent who loves you visibly, who talks about you naturally, who does not exasperate or embitter but builds up.
 Help me be honest with them about my own faith and my own failures.

 Start with the honesty of where you are.
 Children learn more from watching a parent genuinely seek God than from a parent who performs religious certainty they do not have.
 Read the Gospel of John with your children.
 Ask questions together.
 The seeking itself is formation.